NicMul/masulo/ai-video/SETUP.md

 - **Slow generation**: RTX 5090 should be fast, but check GPU utilization in RunPod dashboard
 - **Connection errors**: Verify endpoint ID and API key are correct

-## Next Steps

-- Integrate with Mesulo platform
-- Set up monitoring and logging
-- Configure auto-scaling if needed
-- Set up network volumes for production use